Patrick Cannon: Arrest on corruption charges and guilty plea

 Cannon was sentenced to 44 months in prison on October 14, 2014.
 He began serving his sentence at the Federal Correctional Institution, Morgantown, a minimum-security facility in West Virginia, and was originally scheduled for release on January 25, 2018.

 After his conviction, Cannon voted early on October 30, 2014, while he was under house arrest.
 After the vote, which did not count, he told a U.S. District Judge, "I did it without thinking."
 On March 16, 2016, he pleaded guilty to attempted voter fraud.
 This did not add time to his sentence.

 On September 15, 2016, Cannon was released from prison (serving 22 of the 44 months he was sentenced to.)
 He officially became an ex-convict on January 25, 2017, as he began two years of supervised release monitored by the Residential Re-Entry Management Office in Raleigh, NC.
 The RRMO is one of 25 centers around the country that oversee some 200,000 federal inmates that are transitioning back to freedom.

-Attempted return to politics
+Attempted return to politics in 2022

 On March 4, 2022, Cannon announced an attempt to return to politics by filing to run for an at-large Charlotte City Council seat.
 After getting his rights restored, Cannon stated that he wanted to start "a new beginning" with a chance for redemption.
-During the Charlotte Democratic Primaries held on May 17, 2022, Cannon finished last with just 12 percent of the Democrat vote for the at-large City Council seat.
+During the Charlotte Democratic primaries held on May 17, 2022, Cannon finished last with just 12 percent of the Democratic vote for the at-large City Council seat.